Returning customers are worth more than you think. So, here are 4 easy to implement ways to increase customer retention and customer retention rates.

 “Yeah way!
 Amazon won’t do that.”

-And they weren’t talking about my cool graphic design, or my fancy CSS Stylesheets on my website.
+And they weren’t talking about their cool graphic design, or their fancy CSS Stylesheets on their website.
 No. None of the other stuff mattered.

-The other one, was a geeky little thing I just did for fun one day.
+The other humanizing example, was a geeky little thing they did one day.
 It only took two lines of computer code to intercept outgoing emails and put the person’s first name into the from header, not just the to header.
 So, if an email was going to Sarah, for example, it would say the email was from CD Baby loves Sarah.
-It was just the tiniest little geeky thing I did once, just to make myself laugh.

-And then they would forward it to friends, and friends would tell friends, and friends would come and buy CDs from us.
-Just because of this stupid little thing.
+But people loved it and then they would forward it to friends, and friends would tell friends, and friends would come and buy CDs from them.
+Just because a humanizing touch.

-And I would say, “Alright no problem, just send us a pizza.”
+And they would say, “Alright no problem, just send us a pizza.”

 And they’d say, “You’re serious.”